enceladus-rex/webauthn-rp/docs/source/getting-started/authenticating-credential.rst

   :alt: Credential Request
   :align: center

-2. After using a security key that has a none-attestation, send back the assertion object and finish authenticating.
+2. After using a security key that uses one of the supported attestation types, send back the assertion object and finish authenticating.

 .. figure:: ../_static/authenticate-success.png